Biden, Fauci join forces with YouTube creators to combat Gen Z vaccine hesitancy

 “We want them to be informed so they can make the best decisions possible.
 I believe in preserving the freedom to choose whether or not to be vaccinated, but having the information to make the right decision for you is critical,” Vins said.

-Gutierrez, who also founded his own beauty line, told Yahoo News that his audience’s largest age range is 18-24 and 25-30, and feels he has a social responsibility to his viewers, even though his channel primarily focuses on beauty.
+Gutierrez, who has his own beauty line, told Yahoo News that people ages 18-24 and 25-30 make up the bulk of his audience, and that he feels he has a social responsibility to his viewers, even though his channel primarily focuses on beauty.

 “Just because I’m a beauty guru who loves to play with makeup doesn’t mean I don’t want to use my platform to help in other areas if I can,” Gutierrez said.

-The White House sees its collaboration with YouTube influencers highly involved in Gen Z spaces as a prime opportunity with the administration’s backyard BBQ’s by July 4 deadline approaches.
-According to data collected by The Manifest, 89 percent of Gen Z-ers watch YouTube videos at least once a week.
+The White House sees its collaboration with YouTube influencers highly involved in Gen Z spaces as a prime opportunity, as the administration’s July 4 deadline for “getting the nation closer to normal” just in time for backyard barbecues is fast approaching.
+According to data collected by the Manifest, 89 percent of Gen Z-ers watch YouTube videos at least once a week.

 During the onset of the pandemic, Fauci appeared in over a dozen interviews with several genres of YouTube creators to dispel rumors and answer common COVID questions; some of those videos amassed over 5 million views.

 “We continue to be focused on making sure people are getting information about the vaccination through the messengers they know and trust,” White House digital director Rob Flaherty told Yahoo News.
-“These influencers are just those messengers, and this town hall is another step to reach and vaccinate young Americans who need protection from this deadly virus as we work to achieve the President’s goal of 70 percent of adult Americans vaccinated by July 4.”
+“These influencers are just those messengers, and this town hall is another step to reach and vaccinate young Americans who need protection from this deadly virus as we work to achieve the president’s goal of 70 percent of adult Americans vaccinated by July 4.”

-YouTube feels that their platform has a social responsibility as well.
+YouTube feels that its platform has a social responsibility as well.

-“It’s critical that we help motivate younger people to get vaccinated, and to do that we need to show up where they are, and that’s online, and on YouTube,” Dr. Garth Graham, Global Head of Healthcare and Public Health Partnerships at YouTube said in a statement.
+“It’s critical that we help motivate younger people to get vaccinated, and to do that we need to show up where they are, and that’s online and on YouTube,” said Dr. Garth Graham, global head of health care and public health partnerships at YouTube.

 Read more from Yahoo News: